HYF-Class19/agile-devlopment-group-3/planning/user-personas.md

 # user personas

-## third user persona
+## Aila Nature Activist

-Bio : Aïla is an nature activist who works for project Needs/goals : She has to prepare a presentation about trees Frustrations : Presenting in a language everyone can understand is not an easy goal for her Scenario: She wants to make perfect and effective presentation for everyone
+Bio : Aïla is an nature activist who works for project Needs/goals : She has to prepare a presentation about trees
+Frustrations : Presenting in a language everyone can understand is not an easy goal for her
+Scenario: She wants to make
+perfect and effective presentation for everyone